Charges at the gantry

 What the Ohio Turnpike charges you in 2026, how the charge is calculated at the exit gantry, and what changes that charge based on your vehicle, your route and how you pay.

-Quick answer: The Ohio Turnpike charges a distance-based toll on exit, not on entry.
-A passenger car (Class 1) is charged $0.073 per mile with E-ZPass or $0.106 per mile cash.
+Quick answer: The Ohio Turnpike charges an exact pair-based fare in its ticketed middle section plus flat barrier tolls at the two ends.
+A passenger car (Class 1) pays around $0.073 per mile with E-ZPass or $0.106 per mile cash.
 The full 241-mile westbound charge is $19.00 E-ZPass / $27.75 cash.
 The charge can never exceed the full-route cash rate for your class.

 What you are charged for a Class 1 car